 Read our guide below for more information on what SmartMove is and what right you have when their reports are wrong.

 SmartMove is a product provided by TransUnion Rental Screening Solutions (TURSS) that provides background checks, credit reports, criminal history and rental history to landlords and real estate agents.
 TURSS is owned by TransUnion, the major credit reporting agency that provides the information in the SmartMove reports.

 Sometimes the information reported on the SmartMove report is incorrect.
 For example, the report may contain criminal history or eviction information that does not belong to you or is not complete and up to date.
-If negative information is falsely reported about you, it could keep you from renting a place to live.
+If negative information is falsely reported about you, it could keep you from getting a place to live.